-Fact sheets are available at this link.
 FEMA has produced a video explaining this new type of flood zone.
 The most important to understand is that communities need to build to V zone standards seaward of the Limit of Moderate Wave Action Line (LiMWA).
 There are no special insurance rates or different requirements between the LiMWA and Zone V (Coastal A Zone); however, if a person builds to the V zone standards in the Coastal A Zone, it may result in lower premiums.

 While there aren’t yet any negative flood insurance rates associated with these new Coastal A Zones, the entire flood insurance rate structure is being redesigned for the year 2021; so this may change.

 More information on "Coastal A" Zones

 Contact the City’s Floodplain Administrator/FEMA Coordinator at 305-809-3810 to schedule a review.
 Additionally, other options may be available by contacting FEMA.

 View the following list that explains what will and will not be considered as an exemption:

 Yes, to some degree.
 Any building governed by the Historic Architectural Review Commission (HARC) may be elevated to the Base Flood Elevation (BFE).
 Raising it higher would require HARC approval.
 Additionally, there may be building height limits that might apply.
 View the Elevation/Freeboard page for more information.

 Large projects, or projects that do not comply with the Guidelines and Ordinances, may need to be scheduled for a HARC Agenda.
 Large projects include: